Management Accounts. Done right.

 KPI dashboards & margin analysis

-Beyond the statutory numbers, we report the metrics that actually drive your business: gross and net margin by product or service line, revenue per client, overhead recovery and break-even.
-Trends are charted month on month so a slipping margin or rising cost base is caught early rather than at year-end.
+Beyond the statutory numbers, we report the metrics that actually drive your business: gross and net profit margin by product or service line, revenue per client, overhead recovery, break-even point, EBITDA and return on investment (ROI).
+Trends are charted month on month in visual KPI dashboards using Fathom, Spotlight Reporting or Power BI, giving you near real-time reporting so a slipping margin or rising cost base is caught early rather than at year-end.

 • 04